-An alternative method of creating short row shaping if you're finding the wrap and turn method does not suit you.
+Japanese Short Rows are an alternative method of creating short row shaping if the wrap and turn method does not suit you.

 STEP 1 / Work to the place in the row as designated by your pattern.
-In the image above, I worked in stockinette stitch until 6 stitches remain.
+For my swatch, I worked in stockinette stitch until 6 stitches remain.

 STEP 2 / Place a locking stitch marker around your working yarn.